access-ci-org/Operations_STEP_2024/Day3-May15/git/2-record-changes.md

 The *working tree* is the directory (tree) of files stored locally on disk, where you _work_ on changes.

 The *staging area* is where you move a set of changes that you're about to commit.

+(We also say that we're "staging" a file before committing it.)

 <!--